astreum/whitepaper/README.md

 Solar pricing mechanism:

 - The solar price is fixed for every block.
-- The solar price varies by 1 `Quark`.
+- The solar price varies by 1 `Astre`.
 - The solar price increases when more than 0.9, and decreases when less than 0.1, of the previous solar limit was used.
-- The base solar price is set at 1 `Quark`.
+- The base solar price is set at 1 `Astre`.

 ### Nova Consensus

 Nova is the consensus protocol for creating new blocks and validating the blockchain.

-A validator must be staked, by sending `Quarks` to the nova account, to participate in the protocol.
+A validator must be staked, by sending `Astre` to the nova account, to participate in the protocol.

 The nova account address is 0x 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 6E 6F 76 61.